Young Black Caps fan sent to hospital after being struck by Glenn Phillips six at Hagley Oval

-A 12-year-old girl was sent to hospital after being hit by a cricket ball during the Blacks Caps match at Christchurch's Hagley Oval last night.
+A young cricket fan was sent to hospital after being hit by a cricket ball during the Black Caps match at Christchurch's Hagley Oval last night.

 New Zealand Cricket said she was "lucid" and able to sit up when she was assessed by doctors at the ground.
 She had since been taken to hospital for further checks.